alex8411/minicat/Software/minicat_eyes_software/README.md

+Add Eyes for MiniCat ! (requires 2 OLED displays and 1 additional Arduino)

 This is the MiniCat eyes software allowing you :
 - to show emotions in MiniCat eyes !
 - emotions means a picture on each of the 2 eyes (OLED displays)